rosmo-robot/rosmo-robot.github.io/build.md

 Programming Languages
 ---------------------

-The Ziobot team currently supports two programming languages for the Rosmo Robot
+The Rosmo team currently supports two programming languages for the Rosmo Robot

 **Microblocks**
     A graphical programming system based on Scratch to make